Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

 \subsection{Supporting Information}

-See Supporting Information for additional discussion regarding mobile contamination, sample support comparison, applied false color grading of ADF-STEM images, and a thorough description of the digital image processing steps.
+See Supporting Information for additional discussion regarding electron-beam-induced hydrocarbon deposition, sample support comparison, applied false color grading of ADF-STEM images, and a thorough description of the digital image processing steps.
 Additional figures on the MAADF-STEM image acquisition process, EEL spectra of metal and SiO$_2$ contaminants, \acrshort{hbn} supplier comparison and defect observations, and design sketches of the \acrshort{uhv} heating chamber are also provided.

 \end{refsection}

 \begin{refsection}